 What is Oregon 2020?

-- Establish a state-wide, high-quality measurement of the abundance and distribution of Oregon birds.
+Establish a state-wide, high-quality estimate of the abundance and distribution of Oregon birds.

-- Collaborate with interested parties to assemble and analyze existing data from established surveys such as the Breeding Bird Survey, Bird Atlas, and Avian Knowledge Northwest.
+Assemble and incorporate existing data from established surveys such as the Breeding Bird Survey, Bird Atlas, and Avian Knowledge Northwest.

 We will leave a legacy of data archived in eBird, Avian Knowledge Network, and other global biodiversity databases.

 Professional ornithologists perform standardized monitoring procedures – such as stationary point counts – across the entire state.
 These procedures are exactly repeatable and follow good scientific practices, so future researchers can replicate and compare data against our observations.

 Citizen science is an essential part of our project.
 Citizen birders across the state improve the coverage and scope of our data.
 We obtain citizen science data from eBird.org where it is permanently archived and made publicly available for researchers to access.

 Public Presentations and Workshops